On contraction coefficients, partial orders and approximation of capacities for quantum channels: Acknowledgments

 \section{Acknowledgments}

 CH and DSF acknowledge financial support from the VILLUM FONDEN via the QMATH Centre of Excellence (Grant no. 10059) and the QuantERA ERA-NET Cofund in Quantum Technologies implemented within the European Union’s Horizon 2020 Programme (QuantAlgo project) via the Innovation Fund Denmark.
+DSF acknowledges financial support from the European Research Council (grant agreement no. 81876).
 CR is partially supported by a Junior Researcher START Fellowship from the MCQST.
 CR acknowledges funding by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germanys Excellence Strategy EXC-2111 390814868.